Mounikavegi/-Olympic-Data-Analysis/README.md

 The architecture of the project consists of the following components:

-- **Azure Databricks**: Used for data processing, transformation, and analysis.
-It provides a collaborative and interactive environment for running Spark-based jobs.
+- **Azure Databricks**: Used for data processing, transformation, and analysis, providing a collaborative and interactive environment for running Spark-based jobs.

 - **Azure Data Factory**: Manages and orchestrates the data workflow.
 It is responsible for data ingestion from various sources, data transformation, and scheduling of jobs.